Aayush499/Currency_Exchange/README.md

 Struct stTable is used for best way path.It is used in Djistra.
 We used Queue's in Djistra for best way path and heap's for low complexity.

 //////////////////////////

+# Compilation

+Run generator.c to create the required text files.
+	>gcc generator.c
+	>./a.out>file.txt
+Then run input.c to compute the files.
+	>gcc input2.c
+	>./a.out

+//////////////////////////
 # Instructions: